newrelic/nri-flex/docs/basic-tutorial.md

 ## Installation

-Starting from New Relic Infrastructure agent version 1.10.0, Flex is bundled with the agent in the same package, so you don't need to perform any extra step for its installation.
+Starting from New Relic Infrastructure agent version 1.10.0, Flex comes bundled with the agent in the same package, so you don't need to perform any extra step for its installation.

 ## Check that Flex is up and running